adilsonjcruz/editora-maujortec/README.md

-# Getting Started with Create React App
+# Aplicação React Criada usando o Livro "React Aprenda Praticando" do autor Mauricio "Maujor" Samy Silva

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Scripts Disponiveis

 In the project directory, you can run: